 If you see those three letters in the return address spot, there’s no need to panic.
 There are numerous reasons for receiving IRS certified letter.
 It can be something as simple as verifying your identity or designating an appeal deadline.
 As long as you know the next steps to take, you can navigate what follows with ease.

-Today, we’re sharing what to do if you receive a certified letter from IRS.
-We’ll also explain how our tax consulting services can help you cut through the complexity, so you know exactly where to turn.
+So, let’s dive into what to do if you receive a certified letter from IRS.
+Also, check out our tax consulting services as they can help you cut through the complexity, so you know exactly where to turn.

 Why Would You Get a Certified Letter From the IRS?